Skip to main content

 print(response)

 Step 9.
-Execute the filter
+Execute Filter

 API syntax for the step: